-25. No roof, verandah or balcony shall be deemed to be suitable for use as a playground unless a certificate of stability has been given by an architect or structural engineer that the roof is suitable for such use.
-Such certificate shall specify the maximum number of pupils who may be allowed to use the playground at any one time.
+25. A roof, verandah or balcony is not suitable for use as a playground unless a certificate of stability has been given by an architect or structural engineer that the roof is suitable for such use.
+The certificate must specify the maximum number of pupils who may be allowed to use the playground at any one time.